On the Day of the TExMaT Test

 Two-Part Last Name

-- If the ID document you will present on the day of the test contains a two-part last name (e.g., Pena-Delgado or Suarez Thomas), the name on your admission ticket must exactly match your ID.
+- If the ID document you will present on the day of the test contains a two-part last name (e.g., Pena-Delgado or Suarez Thomas), the name on your admission ticket must exactly match your ID (excluding hyphens, accents and spaces).
 See Information About Your Name.
 You cannot use a supplemental ID to resolve last-name discrepancies.

 - If the attendance roster or admission ticket lists a two-part last name and your ID document does not, you will not be admitted.
 The name you used when you registered must exactly match the ID.